LockeLamora/terminal-stock-ticker/README.md

 # To add your own holdings

 modify the assets.csv file.
-Shares currently worth more than the highest price paid for them will be output in yellow. an Average profit/loss column will also be added.
+Shares currently worth more than the highest price paid for them will be output in yellow, giving the prices paid in pence (or whatever your lowest denomination is).
+An Average profit/loss column will also be added.